yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/CONCLUSION.md

 [Building LangGraph workflow using SDK...]
 [Executing LangGraph workflow...]

-[Detected Scenario: task_allocation]
+[Detected Scenario: unknown]
 [Detected Intents: upgrade_account]

 --- AGENT-TO-AGENT COMMUNICATION LOGS ---
-  [Router -> Router] Parsed query.
-Scenario=task_allocation, intents=['upgrade_account'], customer_id=12345, new_email=None, urgency=normal
+  [Router -> Router] Parsed query. intents=['upgrade_account'], customer_id=12345, new_email=None, urgency=normal
+  [Router -> data_agent] Routing decision: We need to retrieve the customer's existing account information and eligibility before processing an upgrade.
   [CustomerDataAgent -> Router] Fetched customer info for id=12345, found=False, status=None.
 Returning customer data to Router.
   [SupportAgent -> Router] Generated support response.
-Scenario=task_allocation, intents=['upgrade_account']
+Scenario=coordinated, intents=['upgrade_account']

 --- FINAL RESPONSE ---
-Hi Customer 12345!
-I’d be glad to help you upgrade your account.
+Hi there!
+I can help you upgrade your account.

-Here are the upgrade options we offer:
-- Basic/Starter
-- Pro
-- Premium

-To proceed, please tell me:
+To get you set up, could you please share:
-- Which plan would you like to upgrade to (Basic/Starter, Pro, or Premium)?
+- Which plan you want to upgrade to (or the features you need, e.g., more storage, more users, premium support)?
+- Your preferred billing frequency (monthly or yearly)?
-- Confirm the billing email on file or the preferred payment method you’d like to use
+- Do you want me to proceed using the payment method on file, or would you like to review options first?

-If you’d rather, I can also share a secure upgrade link or guide you to the upgrade page.
-Once you confirm the plan and payment method, I’ll initiate the upgrade right away.
+If you’re not sure which plan is best, I can outline the differences once you tell me the features you need.

+Once you confirm, I’ll take care of the upgrade right away and send you a confirmation.

 ================================================================================